winduum/winduum-docs/docs/docs/index.md

 This is meant only for basic usage, only basic styles are included for TailwindCSS, such as colors and font variants.

-To leverage the full functionality of the framework, [TailwindCSS](#tailwindcss) is recommended.
+To leverage the full functionality of the framework, [TailwindCSS](#tailwindcss) and build step is recommended.

 ```html
 <link href="https://cdn.jsdelivr.net/npm/winduum/dist/main.css" rel="stylesheet" type="text/css" />